neo4j/neo4j-python-driver/docs/source/api.rst

 :data:`None` will apply the server's default setting.

 ..
 Note::
-    If configured, the server or all servers of the cluster need to support notifications filtering.
+    If configured, the server or all servers of the cluster need to support notifications filtering (server version 5.7 and newer).
     Otherwise, the driver will raise a :exc:`.ConfigurationError` as soon as it encounters a server that does not.

 :Type: :data:`None`, :class:`.NotificationMinimumSeverity`, or :class:`str`